yzyyna/yzyyna/README.md

 ## 🚀 Fun Facts About Me

 - I love solving complex algorithms and participating in coding challenges.
-- In my free time, I enjoy gaming, hiking, and photography.
+- In my free time, I enjoy reading, thinking, and sport.
 - I’m a coffee enthusiast ☕ and an eternal learner.

 ---

 Thanks for visiting my profile!
 Feel free to explore my repositories and connect with me.
-Let's build something amazing together! 😄
+Let's build something amazing together! ✨